iter8-tools/docs/docs/getting-started/first-release.md

 ## Modify weights (optional)

-To modify the request distribution between the versions, add a `weight` to each version:
+To modify the request distribution between the versions, add a `weight` to each version.
+The weights are relative to each other.

 ```shell
 cat <<EOF | helm upgrade --install httpbin $CHARTS/release -f -